About

-Dr. Williams is the founder of Queens College Viola Day, and has been on the viola faculty of the Aaron Copland School of Music at Queens College, CUNY since 2012.
-For the 2022-23 school year he is teaching viola as a Guest Artist at the Eastman School of Music.
-He serves as a Viola Mentor at the National Music Festival in Chestertown, MD, and is on the viola faculty at NYU SummerStrings, and previously taught viola and chamber music at the Mountain Springs Chamber Music Festival in Draper, Utah.
-He maintains a private viola and violin studio both in person and online in the New York metropolitan area.
+Dr. Williams served as a Guest Artist and Visiting Assistant Professor of Viola at the Eastman School of Music for the 2022-23 school year, and will be Visiting Lecturer of Viola at the University of Tennesse-Knoxville for the Fall term in 2023.
+He is the founder of Queens College Viola Day, and has been on the viola faculty of the Aaron Copland School of Music at Queens College, CUNY since 2012.
+He is on the viola faculty at NYU SummerStrings, and has taught viola and chamber music at the National Music Festival in Chestertown, MD, the Mountain Springs Chamber Music Festival in Draper, Utah.
+He maintains a private viola and studio both in person and online in the New York metropolitan area.

 As a conductor and orchestral coach, Dr. Williams has conducted and coached several student ensembles, including the Metropolitan Youth Orchestra on Long Island, and the Greater Boston Youth Symphony Orchestra, the Southampton String Festival, the LIU-Post Summer Music Festival, and the Queens College String Ensemble.
-He has studied conducting with Mark Shaprio in the Juilliard Extension Division.
 He has been a guest conductor for several All-County Orchestra festivals.

-Greg Williams received his Doctorate in Viola Performance at the CUNY Graduate Center, where he studied with Karen Ritscher and Dr. Linda Sinanian.
-Previously, Dr. Williams studied with Michelle LaCourse at Boston University, where he received his Bachelor’s Degree in Viola Performance, and with George Taylor at the Eastman School of Music, receiving his Master’s Degree in Viola Performance and Literature.
+Greg Williams received his Doctorate of Musical Arts in Viola Performance at the CUNY Graduate Center, where he studied with Karen Ritscher and Dr. Linda Sinanian.
+Previously, Dr. Williams studied with Michelle LaCourse at Boston University, where he received his Bachelor’s degree in Viola Performance, and with George Taylor at the Eastman School of Music, receiving his Master’s degree in Viola Performance and Literature.

 Credentials